 Performance plays an important role in record linkage.
 Record linkage problems scale quadratically with the size of the dataset(s).
 The number of record pairs can be enormous and so are the number of comparisons.
 The Python Record Linkage Toolkit can be used for large scale record linkage applications.
 Nevertheless, the toolkit is developed with experimenting in first place and performance on the second place.
 This page provides tips and tricks to improve the performance.

 Do you know more tricks?
 Let us know!

 Blocking is an effective way to increase the performance of your record linkage.
 If the performance of your implementation is still poor, decrease the number of pairs by blocking on multiple variables.
 This implies that the record pair is agrees on two or more variables.
 In the following example, the record pairs agree on the given name and surname.

 You might exclude more links then desired.
-This can be solved by repeating the process with a different combinations of blocking variables.
-In the end, merge the links of the two, so called, index passes.
+This can be solved by repeating the process with different blocking variables.

 Sorted Neighbourhood indexing supports, besides the sorted neighbourhood, additional blocking on variables.

 Make record pairs¶

 The structure of the Python Record Linkage Toolkit has a drawback for the performance.
 In the indexation step (the step in which record pairs are selected), only the index of both records is stored.
 The entire records are not stored.
 This results in less memory usage.
 The drawback is that the records need to be queried from the data.

 Compare only discriminating variables¶